I am an active member of the Pocket Autopatch System (PAPA), American Relay League (ARRL) , the Big Bear Amateur Radio Club, CNARN and the ARRL.

 Now I am involved with DMR (Digital Mobile Radio) which is on the Mototrbo system.

-At present, I am a sub dealer of the Hytera DMR radios and you can visit my website at www.hyteraca.com.
+At present, I am a dealer of DMR and analog radios and you can visit my website at www.hyteraca.com.

 Come and enjoy my site.